 Similarly, post-traumatic stress disorder also affects the amygdala of the brain.
 After facing any stressful situation, adrenaline is released in the body which then imprints the memory on the amygdala.
 Most of the time, the functioning of the amygdala gets altered.

 Furthermore, complex PTSD symptoms reduce confidence or self-esteem.
-Every individual should be familiar with that can complex ptsd cause memory loss.
+Every individual should be familiar with how complex PTSD can cause memory loss.
 In this situation, recalling memories results in the occurrence of strong emotions.
 Moreover, the brains of affected individuals feel the sensation of detachment from others.
 Memory loss resulting from complex PTSD symptoms is lethal as a person can face various risks in different life aspects.
 Memory loss can impair the ability to take safety precautions during risky conditions.
 They do not follow the instructions of others and unintentionally indulge in harmful pathways.

 Disruption of sleep cycles